vincentouma/pizza-joint/README.md

 ## Behavior driven development.
 * Open the link to the website or search the name of the website in the browser of your choice.
 * Click the mouse button on the landing page to navigate you to the next page of the site i.e about us page.
-* Click order here to oder the pizza has instructed in the discription
+* Click order here to order the pizza has instructed in the description
 * Click on the icons on the what we do sections to find out more about .
-* contact the email provided for more infirmation.
+* contact the email provided for more information.

 ## Support and contact details